ddnet/ddnet/docs/BUILDING-emscripten.md

 	```sh
 	pacman -S autoconf-wrapper automake-wrapper libtool unzip
 	```
+-	Note that you need to clone the `ddnet-libs` submodule first, before you merge the self-build `ddnet-libs` with it.
+	Otherwise, the `ddnet-libs` folder will be missing common files shared between platforms (e.g., header files).
 -	There is a script to automatically download and build all libraries.
 	This requires an active internet connection and can take around 10-20 minutes:
 	```sh